Nov 23, 2024

 by Maureen Rubin | Nov 16, 2022

-Sheriff Riverside County Photo Source: Adobe Stock Image
+A Riverside County Sheriff's vehicle parked at a location, showcasing the department's branding and logo.
+Photo Source: Adobe Stock Image

 A captain in the Riverside County Sheriff’s Office (RSCO) in California was fired because of sexual improprieties with women under his command and numerous other violations of RSCO employment policies.
 The sheriff’s office had heard rumors about the captain’s misconduct but did not immediately begin to investigate.
 After his termination, the captain appealed, arguing the Public Safety Officers Bill of Rights (POBRA) had been violated when the investigation that led to his termination was not completed within POBRA’s one-year statute of limitations.
 An appellate court ruled that the sheriff’s office had no obligation to begin the investigation or tick the POBRA stopwatch when they first heard rumors of the captain’s misconduct.